stackedsax/blueflood/blueflood-rollupTools/src/main/java/com/rackspacecloud/blueflood/CloudFilesBackfiller/README.md

     in memory while calculating rollups on the fly, so determine the memory usage of the rollup generating process 1.4 REPLAY_PERIOD_START and REPLAY_PERIOD_STOP determine the range within which you need to backfill 5m rollups.

 2. OufOfBandRollup : This process keeps on listening to the path `DOWNLOAD_DIR` for the Cloud Files getting downloaded by the RangeDownloader.
-It parses them into memory by mapping them to 5m time slots within the replay period, ordering them in time.
+It parses them into memory by mapping them to 5m time slot within the replay period, ordering them in time.
 As the metrics start getting parsed, we start seeing new 5m time slots getting filled up.
 We buffer `NUMBER_OF_BUFFERRED_SLOTS` in memory and when we start receiving metrics belonging to slots beyond this buffer, we grab the metrics from the "completed" time slots, roll them up to 5m metrics and push them to cassandra.
 So `NUMBER_OF_BUFFERRED_SLOTS` determines the memory usage in the form of number of parsed metrics we keep in memory and is a control knob that needs to be adjusted while running the tool by taking into consideration how much distributed are your metrics across the Cloud Files.
 More the distribution of metric across cloud files, more will this value of buffered slots which you keep in memory.
 If we start seeing metrics greater than a certain threshold, belonging to the range which has been already rolled, the tool will kill itself.
 In that case, this is one of the knob you need to adjust.

 Other special setting is `SHARDS_TO_BACKFILL` which will backfill metrics belonging to only the supplied shards.